MicrochipTech/samd21cn_dac_mu/SAMD21_CN_DAC_UARTUserInput/README.md

 ## Running the Application

 1. Open the example project in MPLAB X and program the code to SAM D21 on the Curiosity Nano evaluation board.
-2. In a connected serial terminal, enter an integer ranging from 0 to 1023.
+2. Run a preferred terminal console program to see the application splash screen and instructions.
+Enter an integer ranging from 0 to 1023.
-3. Observe the changes of the output voltage in the PicoScope.
+3. Observe the changes of the output voltage on the PicoScope or DMM.